Victor-Oluwa/lifestyle/README.md

 4. **Run the App:**
    - Open the project in Flutter and run the app on your preferred device or emulator.

-Feel free to explore, contribute, and make this AR Furniture E-Commerce App even more amazing!